ASTR 1210 (O'Connell) Study Guide

 the primitive protoplanetary disk.

-- Remarkably, we have found meteoritic samples of both the Moon and
+- Remarkably, we have found meteoritic samples of the surfaces of

 - Although there was much early scientific controversy over the

 nature of meteorites (including the skepticism of our own Thomas